 It is highly recommended that we also configure group membership during this stage.
 By defining the metadata attributes in the option Domain fields, DCT can automatically assign users to Access Groups.
-If configured correctly, you will see an automatically generated login\groups tag on recently logged-in accounts.
-If an Account does not have the tag, then (a) the Domain configuration is invalid, or (b) they should re-login\groups tag is the only tag that cannot be specified on an Account manually.
+If configured correctly, you will see an automatically generated login_groups tag on recently logged-in accounts.
+If an Account does not have the tag, then (a) the Domain configuration is invalid, or (b) they should re-login.
+The login_groups tag is the only tag that cannot be specified on an Account manually.

-LDAP/Active Directory Domain Groups Directions (see page 97)
+LDAP/Active Directory Domain Groups Directions40